jpwilliams/temit/README.md

 >
 > P.S.
 This is gonna age well, right?

-While it's very possible to be able to send more than a single argument from a requestor to an endpoint or from an emitter to a listener, it's semantically simpler to keep this to a single argument.
+While it's very possible to be able to send more than a single argument from a requester to an endpoint or from an emitter to a listener, it's semantically simpler to keep this to a single argument.

 While the API may be prettier for a Node.js implementation, other languages may not deal so cleanly with mapping function arguments, so it's a safer approach to instead stick with a single JSON object.

+In addition, refactoring local code by adding and removing arguments is one thing, but changing the profile of the data being sent across a network boundary is another.

-### Requestor fallbacks
+### Requester fallbacks

 I really like the idea of sending a request off and automatically getting `null` as the response even if something errored.
 Problem is, this also relies on users ensuring that they're handling those hidden errors.

-It's possible to provide fallback functionality as a requestor option, but I think it'd be a good idea to _force_ users to be handling errors elsewhere (via an `onError` function or something similar) before we allow it.
+It's possible to provide fallback functionality as a requester option, but I think it'd be a good idea to _force_ users to be handling errors elsewhere (via an `onError` function or something similar) before we allow it.

 ### Decorators